kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
-<p><i>Sourced directly from ABCD</i>: "Institutions vary on whether they consider use of the de-identified dataset to be human subjects research, with some requiring expedited-style or even exempt IRB reviews by their institution’s IRB.
-Other institutions do not consider it to be human subjects research given the de-identified nature of the data.
-That is a question to ask your IRB." </p>
+<p>Each insitutition has their own definitions and requirements surrounding whether whether the use of the de-identified HBCD data is considered to be human subjects research.
+Please consult directly with your IRB. </p>
 </div>
 </p>